SteveHentschel/EarlyMVC/MVC4 ContosoU/ReadMe.txt

 Working thru the tutorial "Getting Started with EF5 using MVC4, Creating an Entity Framework Data Model" by Tom Dykstra on MS' asp.net site.

+Jan 18, Rev 1.2 - Only Section 4 today, but learned a lot.
+Great info on updating/creating data models and how they inter-relate.
+Dykstra does a great job of explaining the relationships (ie: 1:1, 1:many) and their associated keys.  slh

 Jan 17, Rev 1.1 - Sections 2 and 3 today.
 This tutorial is very comprehensive, covers a lot of topics.
 Learned more about ViewModels in Sect 3, will have to try again with those in FunWithDBs.  slh